Location in Zoo

 Lifestyle and Lifespan

 G. sulcata is the largest mainland tortoise in the world.
 They are camouflaged with their overall sandy color.
 Their broad, oval carapace has obvious serrations on the front and back marginals, and distinctly grooved growth rings on each scute.
 The front of the forelimbs are covered in prominent, overlapping scales while the hind limbs have 2-3 conical spurs that earn them their name.
-Males have slightly longer and thicker tails and more concave plastron, but otherwise look similar.
+Males have slightly longer and thicker tails and more concave plastrons, but otherwise look similar.

-Males have a gular horn jutting out of their plastron, under their head, that they can use to try to flip their competition during mating season.
+Males have a gular horn jutting out of their plastron, under their head, that they can use to try to flip their competitors during mating season.
 Their clawed legs allow them to dig burrows to escape extreme temperatures.
 Thick skin and large scales on the front legs serve to protect them from their environment and other tortoises.

 Hot, arid savannah, desert fringes, and acacia scrublands.
 Standing water only appears for short periods of time.

 Mixed grasses, edible flowers, certain weeds and very small amounts of grocery store produce are recommended for captive tortoises.
 Any animal protein of large amounts of vegetable protein will cause carapace deformity and a shortened life span.
-In the wild they rely on succulent plants for food as well as most of its water.
+In the wild they rely on succulent plants for food as well as most of their water.

 They are crepuscular, most active at dusk and dawn.
 Most of their activity is concentrated in the rainy season between July and October, when succulents and annual grasses are most abundant.
 In the dry season they aestivate in cool burrows to conserve water.
 In the morning they usually bask in the sun to warm their body after the cool night.